Gabriel-p/photpy/old_iraf_scripts/README.md

       * Creates the FINAL OUTPUT FILES 'night_obs.out.BV' and 'night_obs.out.VI'
       (created by 'invertfit')
       * Creates the 'shift_entrada.BV' file to feed the 'shift' code
-      * Creates one 'shift_entrada.BV' file (this is the the 'night_obs.out.BV' file converted to the format needed to feed the 'shift' code; stars with INDEFS in any magnitude are not present in this file)
+      * Creates one 'shift_entrada.BV' file (this is the 'night_obs.out.BV'
+      file converted to the format needed to feed the 'shift' code; stars with INDEFS in any magnitude are not present in this file)
       * Creates one 'exptime.found' file, which stores the longest exposures